Expected Performance of a Mean-Reversion Trading Strategy - Part 3

 For the OU process, the autocovariance \operatorname{Cov}(X_s, X_t) = s_s^2\, e^{-\theta(t-s)} is everywhere non-negative for s \leq t.
 Since both w and the autocovariance are non-negative, the integral is non-negative — and strictly positive unless w = 0 almost everywhere, which corresponds to no estimation at all.

 The EMA corresponds to exponential weights w(u) = \lambda e^{-\lambda u}; a simple moving average over a window \tau uses rectangular weights w(u) = 1/\tau for u \in [0,\tau].
 In every case, the trailing estimate injects positive correlation, and the expected PnL falls below the perfect-information benchmark \sigma^2/2.
-The positive-correlation penalty is therefore not a modelling artefact of the EMA but an unavoidable cost of inferring fair value from price history under mean reversion.
+The positive-correlation penalty is therefore not a modelling artefact of the EMA but an unavoidable cost of inferring fair value from price history via any linear estimator with non-negative weights.
+(Non-linear or sign-changing estimators could in principle achieve negative bias–mispricing covariance, but at the cost of introducing other distortions.)
 Figure 5 illustrates the finite-horizon convergence of the Sharpe ratio for several EMA decay rates.

 Show simulation code